UPPMAX/R-python-julia-matlab-HPC/docs/julia/isolatedJulia.rst

     offers tools for dealing with ``.csv`` files.
 After this, check that this package was installed.
 Finally, deactivate the environment.

-    .. solution:: Solution for HPC2N
+    .. solution:: Solution for both centres
         :class: dropdown

             .. code-block:: julia